 All told,I highly recommend the Red Arched Irish Fairy Door.
 It’s great quality and feels like it will last for many years to come!

-I highly recommend the Fairy Door, and think it’s a brilliant way to add a bit of magic into children’s lives.
-I especially think it would be an amazing addition to a Grandparent’s house, and would be a great thing for grandchildren and grandparents to enjoy together.
+I highly recommend the Fairy Door.
+Additionally, I think it’s a brilliant way to add a bit of magic into children’s lives.
+I especially think it would be an amazing addition to a Grandparent’s house.
+It would be a great thing for grandchildren and grandparents to enjoy together.

 This is not a sponsored post.
-We were sent the door to review, but all words and opinions are my own.
+We were sent the door for the purpose of this Irish Fairy Door Review.
+Additionally, all words and opinions are my own.